rdoetjes/t2-pin/README.md

 Then 35 random digits for 5 times. <br />
 Then 34 random digits for 5 times. <br />
 So they decided to alternate by substracting 1 or 2 digits and the would run that amount of digits always for 5 times.<br />
-I have no idea why they'd chose to do so for the movie.
-It can't possibly have had anything to do with speed, because they definitely slow down the print to the screen.
-So they could've left out the slow down and just print interate 5*34 lines and that would've worked just as fast.<br />
+I have no idea why they chose to do this for the movie.
+It couldn't have anything to do with the speed of the ATARI; because they definitely slow down the print to the screen.
+So they could've left out the slow down and just print 5*34 lines and decrease the number of charcters by 1 each 5 times, and that would've worked just as fast.<br />
-I think it may have had something to do with the LCD screen and the camera shutter angle, that it would otherwise not show up clearly enough and that it was a lost moment hack to satisfy the DP and the director.
+I think it may have had something to do with the LCD screen and the camera shutter angle.
+Perhaps it would not show up clearly enough...
+Because this alternating between 1 and 2 less charachters seems to be an after thought.

 ## Uploading
 You will need to upload the PIN.EXE using the FT.COM from a machine that runs DOS and that has a parallel port.